SERP Competition Analysis: 5 Signals to Find Keywords You Can Actually Rank For

 These insights help identify realistic ranking opportunities and prevent targeting overly competitive keywords.

-In Part 3, we will explore advanced SERP evaluation techniques including:
+In the next section, we explore advanced SERP evaluation techniques:

 - Identifying weak competitors in search results